Ya-dola/pray-time/README.md

 # Pray-Time

-Prayer Time Reminder PWA built with NextJS, React, Supabase and Firebase Cloud Messaging
+Prayer Time Reminder PWA built with Next.js, React, Supabase, and Local Notifications

 ### Plan:

 1. **User Interface Design:**
     - Create a simple and intuitive UI with checkboxes for each prayer.
     - Implement a search bar for city selection.
     - Allow users to set preferred reminder times for each prayer.
     - Display the prayer times fetched from the API.
     - Implement a streak mechanism for gamification (future addition).
     - Design the UI to be responsive for various devices and screen sizes.
+    - Design a logo for the app.
+    - Design logos for Notifications based on prayer and the notification counter for each prayer.

-2. **Push Notifications (FCM):**
+2. **Push Notifications (Local Notifications):**
-   - Integrate Firebase Cloud Messaging (FCM) for sending push notifications.
-   - Implement push notifications for prayer reminders, increasing in frequency as the prayer time approaches.
+    - Implement local notifications for sending prayer reminders, increasing in frequency as the prayer time approaches.
+    - Design a notification counter for each prayer to display the number of pending notifications.

 3. **Backend Integration (Future Addition):**
     - Implement user authentication using Supabase (future addition).
     - Set up a backend with Supabase for storing user preferences, streaks, and other data (future addition).
+    - Create documentation on how to add the PWA app to user's devices.

 ### Structure:

 1. **Components:**
     - `CheckboxComponent`: For rendering prayer checkboxes.
     - `SearchBarComponent`: For city selection.
     - `SettingsComponent`: For setting preferred reminder times.
     - `StreakComponent`: For displaying streak information (future addition).
-   - `NotificationComponent`: For handling push notifications.
+    - `NotificationComponent`: For handling local notifications.

 2. **Pages:**
     - `Index.js`: Main page displaying prayer checkboxes, search bar, and streak information (future addition).
     - `Settings.js`: Page for user settings and preferences (future addition).
     - `Login.js` and `Signup.js` (future addition): Pages for user authentication.

+3. **Testing:**
+    - Create test files for unit and integration tests to ensure the app functions correctly.

 ### Tech Stack:

 1. **Frontend:**
     - **Next.js**: For building the PWA with server-side rendering capabilities.
     - **React**: For building interactive user interfaces.
-   - **Firebase Cloud Messaging (FCM)**: For sending push notifications to users.
+    - **Local Notifications**: For sending push notifications to users' devices without relying on external services.

-2. **Push Notifications:**
+2. **Persistence:**
-   - **Firebase Cloud Messaging (FCM)**: For sending push notifications to users.

-3. **Future Backend (Post-Initial Development, if budget allows):**
-   - **Supabase**: For implementing user authentication and storing user data (future addition).
+    - **Local Storage**: Use local storage to store user preferences and app state if the user is not logged in.

 ### Workflow:

 1. **Frontend Development:**
     - Create the components and pages as outlined in the structure.
-   - Implement FCM integration for push notifications.
+    - Implement local notifications for push notification functionality.
     - Implement API integration functions for fetching prayer timings.

-2. **Push Notification Implementation:**
+2. **Local Notification Implementation:**
-   - Implement push notifications using Firebase Cloud Messaging.
+    - Implement local notifications for prayer reminders.
     - Handle notification logic based on user preferences and prayer times.

 3. **Testing:**
-   - Test the PWA thoroughly to ensure all features work as expected.
-   - Test push notifications on various devices and platforms.
+    - Write unit and integration tests to validate the functionality of the app components and notification system.

 4. **Deployment:**
     - Deploy the Next.js app to a hosting service like Vercel, Netlify, or AWS Amplify.
-   - Configure any necessary environment variables for Firebase.
+    - Configure any necessary environment variables for the app.

 5. **Future Backend Implementation (Post-Initial Development, if budget allows):**
     - Implement user authentication using Supabase.
     - Set up a Supabase backend for storing user data and preferences.
+    - Implement endpoints for retrieving prayer times and other necessary data.

+6. **Documentation:**
+    - Create a comprehensive guide on how users can add the PWA app to their devices.
+    - Provide instructions on how to use the app, set preferences, and receive notifications.
+    - Include troubleshooting steps for common issues users might encounter.

+7. **Logo Design:**
+    - Design a logo for the Pray-Time app.
+    - Design separate logos for notifications based on prayer types and include a counter for pending notifications.